matrix-org/rageshake/docs/submitted_reports.md

 ## Element Android

-There is a historical issue with the naming of files, documented in issue #40
+There is a historical issue with the naming of files, documented in [issue #40](https://github.com/matrix-org/rageshake/issues/40).

-Log file 0000 is odd, it contains the logcat data if sent
+Log file 0000 is odd, it contains the logcat data if sent.

 Log line format:
 ```